vartanbeno/xee/README.md

   not yet implemented.
 Contributions are welcome!

 - Of the 21859 tests in the QT3 test suite (vendored into `vendor/xpath-tests`)
-  that match the features we support (so excluding Query tests), we have 19060 passing tests.
+  that match the features we support (so excluding XQuery tests), we support over have 19800 at the time of writing.
 The failures are mostly due to missing library implementation.

 - XMLSchema support.
 While the basic `xs:*` data types as defined by XML Schema are implemented, deep XML Schema integration does not exist.